← Back to Blogs

 The Future

 Weaviate will stay fully open source for the community to use.
 The team is growing to accelerate building Weaviate and supporting users.
-We are releasing new features very frequently, like new vector indices and search pipeline features, and Weaviate Cloud Services and Weaviate Console.
+We are releasing new features very frequently, like new vector indexes and search pipeline features, and Weaviate Cloud and Weaviate Query App.

 Weaviate Console